 There is no right to withdraw from the Relationships aspect of RSE as the government believes the contents of these subjects - such as family, friendship, safety (including online) - are important for all children to be taught.
 The School will inform parents, guardians, and carers about when RSE is delivered to their children within the termly Head of Year letter.
 In addition, information on the RSE curriculum is available within the RSE Tracking document which can be viewed on the school website.
 Parents have also been consulted about RSE content via a parent survey that contains all of the Statutory outcomes.
 This survey is repeated biennially to inform planning and keep parents up to date.
-Alongside the PSHE curriculum, the School provides a range of seminars for parents, guardians, and carers to help them engage with their children on the subject of RSE as part of the Parent Partnership Talk series and a partnership with Let's All Talk Mental Health where the school funds annual access for parents who choose to register.
+Alongside the PSHE curriculum, the School provides a range of seminars for parents, guardians, and carers to help them engage with their children on the subject of RSE through a partnership with Let's All Talk Mental Health where the school funds annual access for parents who choose to register.